dmbarbour/Sirea/README.md

 * RDP is designed for [object capability model](http://en.wikipedia.org/wiki/Object-capability_model) systems, using dynamic behaviors as runtime composable capabilities.
 (This is reflected, for example, in having fine-grained capabilities for many resources.)
 Sirea, however, is designed to be convenient in context of Haskell's module and type systems, and uses types to obtain ambient resources.
 I am not entirely comfortable with this tradeoff; it isn't necessary if one reifies the module and linking system (e.g. service registry and matchmaker).

 * Sirea is sensitive to the OS clock.
 RDP requires robust, synchronized, monotonic clocks to work effectively, but is designed to tolerate a few milliseconds drift.
 Sirea is robust to small shifts in OS clock, but large sudden shift may cause problematic behavior.
 It is best to use Sirea in conjunction with robust time services for the OS.

+* Sirea provides no static analysis for cyclic feedback, stability, real-time implementation.

+* Performance of dynamic behaviors is poor - i.e. expensive install and maintain; difficult to optimize and anticipate.
+RDP is designed with an assumption of at most a few 'layers' of dynamic behavior, for staged metaprogramming.
+Sirea can handle that much.
+A more dedicated RDP language might support deep optimizations across layers.

 Reactive Demand Programming (in Sirea)